holdoffear/Vecs/README.md

 `Up to 8 components can be iterated at once.`
 ### Foreach

-The query iterates over the component types given as parameters.
+The query performs a user provided operation over the component parameter list.

+`(ref Health health, ref Mana mana)`

+`All entities that have the Health and Mana components.`

+`Only the Health and Mana components of the entities are iterated over.`

 ### With<>()
-The query fetches all matching Archetypes that CONTAIN ALL matching component types.
+The query fetches all matching Archetypes that CONTAIN ALL of the matching component types.

+`All entities that have the Stamina and SpellCasting components.`

 ### Exclude<>()
 The query fetches all matching Archetypes that DO NOT CONTAIN ANY of the matching component types;

+`Only entities that do not contain the Dead component.`